 Fire safety is a critical component of everyone’s responsibility at the University.
-Unfortunately, on average, someone in the United States dies in a fire about every 162 minutes, and deaths from fires and burns are the fifth most common cause of unintentional injury deaths.
+Unfortunately, on average, someone in the United States dies in a fire about every 2 hours and 24 minutes, with 3655 civilian deaths from fires recorded in 2018.

-At UNC-Chapel Hill fire safety and emergency planning is a 24/7 operation and involves comprehensive and systematic planning that includes inspections, engineering, enforcement, response, fire investigation, education, and training.
+At UNC-Chapel Hill, fire safety and emergency response is a 24/7 operation and involves comprehensive and systematic planning that includes inspections, engineering, enforcement, response, fire investigation, education and training.

-With more than 8,500 dormitory residents, 9,300 including the student family housing neighborhood of Baity Hill, 400 buildings, 170 sprinkled buildings, 7,000 fire extinguishers, 275 alarms, seven dining facilities, and 44 stand-alone cooking hood extinguisher systems, the Fire Safety section team works all over campus, every day, to ensure fire safety.
-Their daily schedules include a wide range of activities, including testing alarms, sponsoring fire test drills, and inspecting fire extinguishers.
+With more than 8,500 dormitory residents, 9,300 including the student family housing neighborhood of Baity Hill, 400 buildings, 170 sprinkled buildings, 7,000 fire extinguishers, 275 fire alarm systems, 7 dining facilities and 44 stand-alone cooking hood extinguisher systems, the EHS Fire Safety team works all over campus, every day, to ensure campus fire safety.
+The team’s daily schedules include a wide range of activities, including testing alarms, sponsoring building fire drills and training on and inspecting of fire extinguishers.

 In the past three years, there have been 16 fires reported in our student housing facilities.
-None of these fires resulted in a death or injury requiring medical treatment, and only one fire incident had a property loss of greater than $1,000 in value.
+None of these fires resulted in a death or injury requiring medical treatment and only one fire incident had a property loss of greater than $1,000 in value.
 During this period, 75% of fire incidents were associated with cooking or food preparation.
-One fire occurred in an elevator motor, another fire was associated with damage to a wall outlet, one other was an 8.5” x 11” sign that was burned on a door, and another was a USB-operated juicer that caught fire and activated the building sprinkler system.
+In the past 3 years, one fire occurred in an elevator motor, another fire was associated with damage to a wall outlet, one other was an 8.5”x11” sign that was burned on a door and another was a Universal Serial Bus (USB) operated juicer that caught fire and activated the building sprinkler system.

-Developing a culture of fire safety awareness for the campus community is the number one priority for the Fire Safety team, with online and instructor-led classes for students and employees on the proper use of fire extinguishers, emergency coordinator responsibilities, general emergency response, and administrative emergency response procedures.
+Developing a culture of fire safety awareness for the campus community is the number one priority for the EHS Fire Safety team, with online and instructor-led classes for students and employees on the proper use of fire extinguishers, emergency coordinator responsibilities, general emergency response and administrative emergency response procedures.

 This annual Fire Safety Report is a requirement of the Higher Education Opportunity Act (PL 110-315) requiring all United States academic institutions to provide information regarding fire safety practices and standards as well as statistics regarding fires in campus housing facilities.